sudo-adduser-jordan/cs204/assignment1.txt

             INNER JOIN Borrower ON Borrower.ClientId = Client.ClientId
         GROUP BY Age
         ORDER BY Age ASC;
+        -- Select and calculate the age of the client by subtracting their date of birth (ClientDoB) -- from the current year.
+        -- Select and calculate the average number of items borrowed by clients with the same age.
+        -- It counts the occurrences of each age in the Client table and divides it by the count of -- total records where the age matches the current age being evaluated.
+        -- Set column name to AverageBorrowed.
+        -- Join the Borrower table on the condition that the ClientID field in the -- Borrower table matches the ClientID field in the Client table.
+        -- Group and order by age in ascending order.
     -- Result
         Age	AverageBorrowed
         14	2.3333